ai-dev/UNIX2EyeCandy/README.md

 UNIX2EyeCandy
 =============

-Transform UNIX time in an human readable format
+Transform UNIX time in an human readable format.